airbnb/javascript/README.md

     }
     ```

   - The above guideline is up for debate.
 Some environments render hard tabs as 8 spaces and can't be easily modified to use a more reasonable tab width.
 Most editors are capable of editing soft-tab content intelligently, so we might consider using soft tabs to for more consistent formatting across environments.
-Discuss.
+Please edit this document and add your name to one of the following lists:

+    ```
+    Add your name to A or B
+    A. I prefer a tab width equal to 2 spaces: _your name here_
+    B. I prefer a tab width equal to 4 spaces: Pascal, _your name here_

+    Add your name to A B or C
+    A. I prefer hard tabs: Pascal
+    B. I prefer soft tabs (spaces):
+    C. I don't have a strong preference of tabs vs. spaces: Pascal
+    ```

   - Place 1 space before the leading brace.